arda-y/discord-tts/readme.md

 2- Install the requirements

-- Have python 3.11+ installed before going any further
+- Have python 3.11+ and FFmpeg installed before going any further

 ```bash
 pip install -r requirements.txt